Sep 19, 2022

 You can choose a manufacturer that can produce your products.
 However, if you intend to purchase existing brands and products in large quantities at low prices, a wholesaler is a better option.

-Dropshipping is another excellent choice wherein you can pass sales orders to a supplier who can directly ship them to customers.
+Starting a dropshipping business is another excellent choice wherein you can pass sales orders to a supplier who can directly ship them to customers.
 This business model is very cost-effective as it requires minimal capital to set up.

 For example, Alibaba is a popular overseas business directory that is often used for dropshipping.
 It offers a wide variety of product search options from verified suppliers.